 14 Dec Mineral of the Month: Phosphorus

-P Phosphorus was discovered in 1669 by Hennig Brand when he extracted it from buckets of urine and because the substance glowed in the dark, he initially called it “cold fire”.
+Phosphorus (P) was discovered in 1669 by Hennig Brand when he extracted it from buckets of urine and because the substance glowed in the dark, he initially called it “cold fire”.
 Due to its reactive nature, and its use in poisons and nerve agents, and because it was the thirteenth element discovered, it was sometimes called the ‘Devil’s Element’.
-Typical phosphorus is a waxy, white solid and when white phosphorus is heated to 250°C it forms a vapor which is then collected under water and forms red phosphorus.
+Typical phosphorus is a waxy, white solid and when white phosphorus is heated to 250°C it forms a vapour which is then collected underwater and forms red phosphorus.
 Red phosphorus is used on the side of matchboxes.
 (Helmenstine, 2019)

-Both plants and animals, in fact all living things, require a continual supply of energy to function.
+Both plants and animals, in fact, all living things, require a continual supply of energy to function.
 Plants obtain their energy by trapping the sunlight using chlorophyll, animals do so by the oxidation of foods they eat.
 However, before any of this energy can be utilized it has to first be transformed into a form which the organism can handle.
-Adenosine triphosphate (ATP) is an energy carrying molecule found in the cells of all living things.
-Chemical energy is captured by ATP obtained from the breakdown of food molecules and then this chemical energy is released to fuel other cellular processes.
+Adenosine triphosphate (ATP) is an energy-carrying molecule found in the cells of all living things.
+Chemical energy is captured by ATP obtained from the breakdown of food molecules and then this chemical energy is released to fuel other cellular processes (Encyclopaedia Britannica, 2020).
 ATP is a nucleotide that consists of three main structures with one being a chain of three phosphate groups that is the actual power source which the cell taps.
-As a result of phosphorous being an important component of ATP it means it is a vital ingredient in the diet of all living organisms.
-(Encyclopaedia Britannica, 2020) (May, 2019)
+As a result of phosphorous being an important component of ATP, it means it is a vital ingredient in the diet of all living organisms (May, 2019).

 Phosphorus is Essential for Animals